Visit Wareham… It’s a town for all seasons!

 Wareham Court Leet

-Wareham has one of only two remaining Court Leets in Dorset.
-This relic of Wareham’s medieval past is an early form of a “trading standards office” which ensured that the traders gave good measure when brewing ale and fair weight when baking bread.
+Wareham Town Hall has one of only two remaining Court Leets in Dorset!
+A remaining relic of Wareham’s medieval history the court is an early form of “trading standards office” which ensured that the traders gave good measure when brewing ale and fair weight when baking bread.

 The Court Leet is still presided over today by the Lord of the Manor of Wareham.
 It endeavours to uphold the more light hearted traditions and inspects local public houses for their beer, food, chimneys and toilets.
-The Court meets nightly during a week in November with two pubs inspected each night from 7 pm.
-On the last day – Friday 19th, when town clock in Wareham strikes 13 at midday the Court Leet delivers its finding at the town hall and members of the public are welcome to watch.
+The Court meets nightly during the last week in November and two pubs are inspected each night from 7 pm.
+On the Friday when town clock in Wareham strikes 13 at midday the Court Leet delivers its finding at the town hall, members of the public are welcome to watch.

-7.30 Wareham Legion Club
+7:30 pm Wareham Legion Club

-9.00 pm Horse and Groom
+9:00 pm The Horse & Groom

-9.— pm Duke of Wellington
+7:30 pm The Duke of Wellington

-7.30 pm The King’s Arms
+9:00 pm The King’s Arms

-7.30 pm The Bear
+7:30 pm The Bear

-9.00 pm The Quay Inn
+9:00 pm The Quay Inn